Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Noranda has 43 active public transport stops, serving a mix of train and bus routes.
-These stops are covered by 7 different routes, offering a total of 1,559 weekly passenger trips.
+Noranda has 43 active public transport stops, offering a mix of train and bus services.
+These stops are served by 7 routes in total, facilitating 1,559 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 197 meters to the nearest stop.

-The service frequency is 222 trips per day across all routes, which translates to about 36 weekly trips per individual stop.
+Across all routes, service frequency averages 222 trips per day, equating to approximately 36 weekly trips per stop.

 Frequently Asked Questions - Transport